technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

      ![A screenshot of a chat AI-generated content may be incorrect.](./media/image8.png)

 11. The **Overview** page for your agent appears.
-Now you can start testing and improving your agent https://learn.microsoft.com/en-us/microsoft-copilot-studio/fundamentals-get-         started#improve-your-agent).
+Now you can start testing and improving your agent.

      ![](./media/image9.png)